mortezakowkabi/jcb-persian-documentation/english/Setting-Site-View-Permission.md

 [00:00:00](https://www.youtube.com/watch?v=gWjQjdhYqXI&t=00h00m00s)

 In Joomla Component Builder (JCB), **Site View Permissions** control front-end access for each view in your component.
-Those access gates also decide which plugin events can run, because a blocked view never reaches the point where Joomla fires site-level triggers.
-Cross-reference the [JCB!
-Joomla Plugins](./Joomla-Plugins.md) guide when auditing permissions so that automation and UI exposure remain aligned.
+Use them to determine who can view, create, edit, or delete data from the public-facing side of your extension.
 By default, these permissions are set to **"Not Allowed"**, because JCB relies on Joomla's **Global Component Permissions**.
 Unless these are explicitly written to the database (either manually or via script), no site view will be accessible on the front end.

 ---